What Is Nicotine Withdrawal Syndrome?

 The e-cigarette is a safe way to quit smoking.

-Although e-cigarettes contain fewer toxins than conventional cigarettes, they are not free of risk.
-Their long-term effects are still unknown.
-They are not approved as cessation treatment in most countries.
-Proven therapies such as varenicline, NRT, and bupropion are preferable.
+Although e-cigarettes contain fewer toxins than conventional cigarettes, they are not risk-free.
+Their long-term effects remain unknown, and most countries have not approved them as cessation treatment.
+Proven therapies — varenicline, NRT, and bupropion — are preferable.

 Myth vs. Fact